 Our reading scheme in Foundation Stage and Key Stage 1 is phonics based: we teach the Letters and Sounds phonics programme which focuses on securing word recognition skills, as these are essential for children to decode (read) and encode (spell) words accurately.
 Children in Year 1 complete the Phonics Screening check in June.

-All children across the school have access to quality reading materials including fiction, non-fiction, poetry and plays and combined with drama and role play the love of literature is reinforced.
+All children across the school have access to quality reading materials provided predominantly by Oxford Reading Tree, supplemented by other materials, these include a range of fiction, non-fiction, poetry and plays and combined with drama and role play the love of literature is reinforced.
 Children use and apply their reading skills through accessing the wider curriculum and using technology.

 Just as with Reading, we encourage our children to see Writing as an important skill that needs developing so it can be applied right across the curriculum.
 In addition to daily writing lessons, which develop word-level, sentence-level and text-level skills, our children also have the opportunity to practise and refine their abilities in topic-based context work.

 Children write for a range of audiences and purposes, in a variety of narrative and non-narrative genres, and through an array of media.
 This generally begins with a stimulus to generate ideas and discussion, which leads to the analysis of an example text being used to identify useful features.
 Through taking these features into account during planning, children practise specific writing skills to allow them to create their own draft, which can be edited and improved before writing a final, published piece.
 This writing journey is one which we celebrate, as each stage presents a further step to success.

 Each week children are provided with spellings to learn.
 In Key Stage 1 these are based on phonic knowledge, and in Key Stage 2 they are taken from set word lists.
 We have a strong emphasis on learning the rule rather than learning the word, so that children are more able to apply their spelling strategies to new and unfamiliar vocabulary.